QuentinSauvage/EscapeElLoco/README.md

 # Escape El Loco
 This platformer was made during my final year of master's degree.
-It is made using C++ and the SFML API and its goal is to keep the game running at 60fps by correctly managing the game loop correctly.
+It is made using C++ and the SFML API and its goal is to keep the game running at 60fps by correctly managing the game loop.

 # Controls
 _←/→_ : Move on the X-axis.